Saturn at opposition

 Saturn is a world of rings and moons

-Then, in the 1950s, astronomers spoke of Saturn as having three rings.
-But spacecraft in the latter part of the 20th century showed vastly more detail.
-In fact, they revealed that Saturn actually has thousands of thin, finely detailed rings made of tiny chunks of ice.
-Also, Saturn has at least 82 moons with confirmed orbits.
-Yet only 53 of Saturn’s moons have names, with the other 29 moons waiting confirmation.
-Furthermore, only 13 have diameters larger than 30 miles (about 50 kilometers).
+Astronomers used to speak of Saturn as having three rings.
+But spacecraft in the later part of the 20th century showed vastly more detail.
+In fact, they revealed that Saturn has thousands of thin, finely detailed rings made of tiny chunks of ice.
+Also, Saturn has at least 274 moons with confirmed orbits.
+And many of them don’t have names.
+Furthermore, only 13 of them have diameters larger than 30 miles (about 50 kilometers).

-Bottom line: Saturn’s 2022 opposition comes on August 14, when Earth will sweep between the sun and Saturn, placing the ringed planet opposite the sun in our sky.
-Saturn will be in an excellent place to observe throughout August, September and October 2022.
+Bottom line: Saturn’s 2026 opposition comes on October 4, when Earth will sweep between the sun and Saturn, placing the ringed planet opposite the sun in our sky.
+Saturn will be in an excellent place to observe from late August through mid-October.

 Enjoying EarthSky so far?
 Sign up for our free daily newsletter today!